bodziosamolot/sourceGenerators/notes.md

 Syntax trees are immutable.

-The main idea is that given a string containing C# code, the compiler creates a tree representation (called a Syntax Tree) of the string
+The main idea is that given a string containing C# code, the compiler creates a tree representation (called a syntax tree) of the string

 Syntax nodes are one of the primary elements of syntax trees.
 These nodes represent syntactic constructs such as declarations, statements, clauses, and expressions.
 Each category of syntax nodes is represented by a separate class derived from SyntaxNode.